Sprinkler systems are mysterious contraptions.

 What’s a solenoid?
 Every sprinkler valve has one — a coil component that uses electrical signals from the irrigation controller to open and close each valve, letting water move through the system.

 If a valve is worn out or damaged in one zone, or a solenoid is bad, that zone won’t turn on.

 Sometimes the solenoid wires and connections corrode or come loose.
 The diaphragm can also break or stick shut, not allowing water to get past the valve.

 That can prevent your system from turning on.

 A broken valve is usually the culprit here.
-The diaphragm in the valve could be sticking or broken.
+If your irrigation system isn't turning off, the diaphragm in the valve could be sticking or broken.

 Also, that solenoid could be putting out constant power to the valve, or the timer has malfunctioned and is putting out constant power to the valve.

 Check all the run times.
-Controllers are tricky.
+Irrigation system controllers are tricky.
 It might be programmed to run more than once.